LoftedAero/DIY-Head-Tracker/README.md

 # DIY-Head-Tracker
 Head tracker for RC FPV purposes.
 Project father: Denis Frie.

-The purpose of this repository is to make stable platform for future development of the great work started by Denis Frie.
+Forked from Jacek Wielogorski's repository for the purpose of adding support for the Lofted Aero 'Smart Tracker' hardware based on Atmega32u4 and ICM20948.

 ## Basic setup
 Head Tracker (HT) is installed on FPV gogles, weared on your head.
 It is connected to a trainer port of your RC transmitter and supplied from some power source.
 It uses from one to three servo channels for: yaw, tilt and rarely for roll.